Below The Old New Place Rock Climbing

 This crag is known for its high concentration of fully-bolted sport climbs, that ascend high quality pocketed basalt.
 This cliff probably has the highest concentration of hard routes at White Rock, with 10 of its 30 or so routes checking in at 5.12.
 The cliff also offers an excellent cliff-base atmosphere, with large, flat belay zones, flat rocks for sitting, and a beautiful, relaxed setting.
 The routes are so convenient and dense that its easy to tick 10 or more routes in an afternoon.

-Browse More Classics in Below The Old New Place
+Browse More Rock Climbing Classics in Below The Old New Place

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Below The Old New Place:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Below The Old New Place:

 Featured Route For Below The Old New Place